MSCI Milestone: Chinese Stocks’ Long March to Credibility

 China addressed the foreign access issue by launching two stock connect programs that linked the Hong Kong stock market with those in Shanghai and Shenzhen.
 Those programs allowed investors in the former British colony to access mainland stock markets, allowing them to try out A-share investment.

-In the face of its own uncertainty and global investors’ concerns about the about the move, MSCI also halved the original 448 A-shares it originally proposed for inclusion at the time of an earlier proposal in 2016, and turned more selective by focusing on larger cap stocks over more-volatile small caps.
+In the face of its own uncertainty and global investors’ concerns about the move, MSCI also halved the original 448 A-shares it originally proposed for inclusion at the time of an earlier proposal in 2016, and turned more selective by focusing on larger cap stocks over more-volatile small caps.

 MSCI’s cautious stance was also evident in its last-minute decision to exclude seven A-shares from its original list, including controversy-plagued telecommunication equipment and smartphone maker ZTE Corp. and four other companies whose shares had been suspended.
 MSCI also excluded Southwest Securities Co. and Shanghai Construction Co., as the two stocks would no longer be available in the Shanghai-Hong Kong Stock Connect program from June 11, the U.S. index giant said.